faabiopontes/5-next-things/FSP.md

 - Serverless functions available (lambdas)
 - Frontend can talk to this Serverless functions
 - Useful when needs to talk with third party server, like Algolia or Stripe

+## 4. Image optimization

+- Next comes with some components that help with image optimization, like `next/image` or `next/legacy/image`
+- Some attributes like `layout="responsive"` are deprecated, so we need to understand how's the new way to do it